28547939/vpncore/README.md

 DNS resolution as performed by the `vpndns` server.
-This service can be used by any client, but it's mainly intended to automatically decouple the resolver configuration of VPN container clients from that VPN container's dynamic resolver configuration.
+This service can be used by any client, but it's mainly intended to automatically decouple the resolver configuration of VPN container clients from that VPN container's dynamic resolver configuration (IP address).

 VPN container clients statically configure the address of the `vpndns` server as their resolver.
-Typically, clients route their access to the server through their route to the VPN container (which is directly connected thanks to the GRE tunnel interface), so that the VPN container itself is automatically chosen by the `vpndns` server to handle the request (because of NAT to the container's jail address; see details below).
+Typically, clients route their access to the server through their route to the VPN container (which the client is directly connected to thanks to the GRE tunnel interface), so that the VPN container itself is automatically chosen by the `vpndns` server to handle the request (because of NAT to the container's jail address).
+This is described in more detail below.

 Clients which are not interacting with VPN containers can still use the `vpndns` server for resolution, in which case the `vpndns` server can configure the correct